google-parfait/tensorflow-federated/docs/api_docs/python/tff/utils/create_variables.md

 <!-- Placeholder for "Used in" -->

+Unlike `tf.get_variables`, this method will always create new variables, and will not retrieve variables previously created with the same name.

 #### Args:

 *   <b>`name`</b>: The common name to use for the scope in which all of the